 Joshua 3:1-13; Romans 11:25-36; Matthew 25:31-46:

 “All the nations will be gathered before him, and he will separate people one from another as a shepherd separates the sheep from the goats, and he will put the sheep at his right hand and the goats at the left.”
 (Matthew 25: 32 – 33)

 This sheep – goat metaphor gives the goats a bad look.
-It is particularly unfair as it makes it seem as if the simple appearance of the animal being a sheep or a goat is all the justification necessary.
-It is perhaps easy for God to look upon the human heart and make the distinction however.
-God in Christ Jesus can see clearly who we are, and much of who we are seems to be determined by how we have acted or responded to the needs of others.
+It seems particularly unfair to me as it makes it seem as if the simple appearance of the animal, being a sheep or a goat, is all the justification necessary.
+It is perhaps easy for God to look upon the human heart and make this distinction however.
+God in Christ Jesus can see clearly who we are, and much of who we are seems to be determined by how we act or respond to the needs of others.
 Let those who have ears hear.

 The bottom line here is that there is a judgment day.
 There is a resurrection for the goats and the sheep among us where there will be accountability and apparently some kind of separation.
 The good news is that unlike real goats and sheep, we have a choice.
 We can live the lives of the sheep by stretching out our hearts in such a way that we feel the pain and neglect of those who are hungry, those who are sick, and those who are incarcerated.

-I think the real difference between the sheep and the goats is the concern, (or lack or concern), we might have for our neighbor.
+I think the real difference between the sheep and the goats is the concern, (or lack of concern), we might have for our neighbor.
 This is about compassion versus self serving.
-Some acts of being self serving can even be seen as hostile to those who are in need, whom we choose to ignore.
+Some acts of self serving can even be seen as hostile to those who are in need, whom we choose to ignore.
 Can we not all help one another at least to just be okay?
-Our Lord Jesus wants us to be his sheep.
+Our Lord Jesus wants us to be his sheep in this metaphor.
 We can choose to be sheep in so far as it means being kind to others.
 Not ba a a a ad, huh?